sunilkumar27/pricing-service/README.md

 4. Clear the cache if you suspect stale data is being returned

 For further assistance, please contact the development team.

-This is to test the commit change to test merge conflict changes.